 Secondly, Toan Hoang.
 You will see a lot of the calculations are similar, if not the same to Toan’s tutorial of radar charts.
 It is so easy to follow and would recommend giving it a go, as well as, if not prior to this blog!

 Lastly, Autumn Battani for giving me some commentary on the design aspect.
 You will see in section three how this played out in terms of circular text writing.
 Autumn has a clear talent for design so I am always looking on ways to improve on this front, from her.

 I really owe it to these three individuals for the blog, I am just gluing the ideas together with the odd amendment rather than building anything from complete scratch so all credit goes to them.

 PART 1 – PYTHON (OPTIONAL)

-You can find the code here.
+You can find the code on Github.
 I used PyCharm Community to run the code but feel free to use any preference of your own.
 We will be using the python code simply to create the background for our visualisation.
 If you would like to gloss over the python aspect, I have saved down a copy of the blank template on the GIT repo.